Q: What's the difference between the Chase Freedom and Chase Sapphire cards? Which one is preferred?

-Bonus rebate offers: Chase Freedom cardholders earn up to 5 percent back on purchase categories that rotate every quarter subject to quarterly spend cap and activating the bonus each quarter.
+Bonus rebate offers: Chase Freedom cardholders earn up to 5 percent back on purchase categories that rotate every quarter up to $1,500 in combined purchases (quarterly spend cap) and activating the bonus each quarter.
 Chase Sapphire cardholders double their earned points when using their credit card on dining at restaurants.

 Reward redemptions: Chase Freedom pays out a cash back reward as a statement credit every three months.
 Chase Sapphire lets you accrue points that you can redeem on the fly for travel expenses, merchandise and more.

 Customer service: Chase Sapphire members get one exclusive perk.
 Call the number on the back of your card, and you can get direct access to a service advisor anytime.